huggingface/datasets/docs/source/add_dataset.rst

 		"answers": {"answer_start": answer_starts, "text": answers,},
 	}

-Here the ``"answers"`` is accordingly provided with a dictionnary of lists and not a list of dictionnary.
+Here the ``"answers"`` is accordingly provided with a dictionary of lists and not a list of dictionary.

 Let's take another example of features from the `large-scale reading comprehension dataset Race <https://huggingface.co/datasets/race>`__: